 Sex crimes against children are among the most severely punished offenses in Florida and nationwide.
 Molestation is outlawed in every state, and in some cases, the federal government steps in to investigate and prosecute defendants.
-Florida’s statutes do not directly mention “child molestation,” but there are a few laws that directly address the elements that typically constitute an offense, making it imperative that you consult with an experienced Fort Lauderdale child molestation attorney as soon as you suspect you might be under investigation in Broward County or Naples.
+Florida’s statutes do not directly mention “child molestation,” but there are a few laws that directly address the elements that typically constitute an offense, making it imperative that you consult with an experienced Fort Lauderdale child molestation attorney as soon as you suspect you might be under investigation in Broward County.

 Florida generally categorizes crimes that involve non-consensual sexual intercourse and touching as sexual battery.
 There are multiple subcategories within the sexual battery section of the state legal code.
 Among those categories are sex crimes that involve minors, or anyone who is under the age of 18.
 Sexual battery charges that involve minors are termed aggravated sexual battery.
 To better understand how Florida’s aggravated sexual battery laws work, it is important to first understand how state law defines sexual battery.
 Sexual battery describes the act of a person having non-consensual oral, anal, or vaginal contact between the victim and the offender’s genitals or another object.
 Because minors under the age of 12 are legally presumed to be non-consenting, sexual battery that takes place in those cases is a strict liability life felony.

 Do not say anything that might incriminate you.
 Speak with an attorney first.